How Can We Help You?

 If you have health insurance, you must have already tried other types of patient assistance to qualify for free Genentech medicine from GATCF.
 This includes the OCREVUS Co-pay Program and support from independent co-pay assistance foundations.
 You must also meet financial criteria.
 If you do not have insurance, you must meet different financial criteria.

 Your Patient Navigator can help you enroll in the OCREVUS Co-pay Program.
-It can help you with the out-of-pocket costs of your Genentech medicine, if you’re eligible.
+It can help you with the out-of-pocket costs for your Genentech medicine, if you’re eligible.

 The OCREVUS Co-pay Program helps patients with commercial health